Session 15

 Review of Homework 6

 Trees cannot be empty: A tree is either a number or a list of size three, containing a number and two trees.
-This function does not need a null? case, and it does not need to recur on the cdr of a list.
+This function does not need a null? case, and it does not need to recur on the cdr or the rest of the list.

 To solve this problem, you first need to understand that only lambda expressions declare variables.
 With that knowledge, the BNF description guides us toward a solution.
-Examples like the ones we saw in the opening exercise for Session 14 help us explore the options and trust the code we write.
+This is similar to counting lambdas, but:

 Two general notes: